ielab/larmor/README.md

 --fake_id_qrels ${MODEL}-q${NUM_Q}
 ```

-You will get the following results and these results along the model ranking file will be saved in the `results/${BEIR_DATASET}/model_selection` directory.:
+You will get the following results and these results along the model ranking file will be saved in the `results/${BEIR_DATASET}/model_selection` directory:
 ```
 TAU on NDCG@10: 0.5127256449012385
 Delta on NDCG@10: 6.167